Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 7 min read · ✓ Verified April 2026

-Quick answer — Texas
+Quick Answer — Texas

-Best overall: US Mobile Unlimited Starter ($25/mo) — pick Verizon, T-Mobile, or AT&T and switch anytime.
-Best for Texans who want one plan that works across the whole state.
+Best overall: US Mobile Unlimited Starter ($25/mo) — pick Verizon, T-Mobile, or AT&T and switch networks anytime

-Best Verizon option: Visible ($25/mo) — Verizon's network, taxes included, no contract.
+Best Verizon option: Visible ($25/mo) — Verizon's network, taxes included, no contract

 Top picks for Texas residents in 2026